Newcastle Airport Metro station: History

-Construction of the extension of the Metro from Bank Foot to Newcastle Airport began in 1990, after funding had been secured from the European Economic Community (now the European Union).
+Construction of the extension of the Metro from Bank Foot to Newcastle Airport began in 1990, after funding had been secured from the European Economic Community.
 The majority of the route of the extension uses the alignment of the Ponteland Railway, with a short (around 0.2 mi) section of new right-of-way at the airport end.
 The Ponteland Railway opened in June 1905, closing to passenger services in June 1929, with goods services operating into the late 1960s.

-During the construction of the line, a dedicated bus service operated between Bank Foot and Newcastle International Airport.
+During the construction of the line, dedicated bus route M77 operated between and Newcastle International Airport.